vaibhavisdave/SensysGatso/README.md

 # Events
 This is a Spring Boot application.
 This application stores and processes traffic events.
+To understand the architecture of the system, please refer to SenSysGatso Architecture.png at the root folder level.

 1. After the application starts up, a custom application event is published to add different traffic events.
     There are respective suscriber for the every type of event.